About Me

 Changes to subduction zone processes over Earth’s history

 I am particularly interested in understanding how subduction zone processes may have varied over Earth’s history.
 Too often, the argument over early Earth plate tectonics is distilled to either there were subduction zones identical to what we observe in modern systems, or subduction zones did not exist in the early Earth.
 This discourse leaves little room for the possibility that subduction zones were active on the early Earth, but that, due to a range of factors, this process and its products are not identical to what we observe today.
-By using both phase equilibria and geodynamic modeling, I have shown that subducted slabs in the early Earth would have rarely if ever stagnated in the mantle transition zone, a behavior that we observe in many slabs today (Klein et al., 2017; EPSL).
+By using both phase equilibria and geodynamic modeling, I have shown that subducted slabs in the early Earth would have rarely if ever stagnated in the mantle transition zone, a behavior that we observe in many slabs today.

 Model development